Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Matia Mahal Bazar during Ramadan, right after the evening prayers finished at Jama Masjid

-It’s time for a snack and some famous Old Delhi street food!
+It’s time for a snack and some famous Old Delhi street food.
 Exit Gate 1 of Jama Masjid, cross the road and walk down Matia Mahal Road.

 This is Matia Mahal Bazaar, and it has been here since the 1600s.
 In fact, while the Red Fort was under construction, Shah Jahan lived in a palace in Matia Mahal.
-The palace is long gone, but several original palace arches are still in the lanes of the busy market.
+The palace is long gone, but several original arches are still in the lanes of the busy market.

 Head to Haji Nadeem Shahi Sheermal for the sweet flatbread topped with dried fruit and nuts.
 It will be on the left side of the street, at the first corner.
 You’ll see sheermal all over Old Delhi, but this is one of the best places for it.

-Hours and Cost: hours for shops and restaurants vary, but everything is open during the day and into the evening, except on Sunday when the markets are closed; free
+Hours and Cost: hours for shops and restaurants vary, but everything is open during the day and into the evening, except on Sunday when the markets are closed; free.

 4. Red Fort (UNESCO)